Understanding learning: education and neuroscience

 - Learning Counterintuitive Concepts: using techniques that improve pupils’ ability to ‘inhibit’ prior contradictory knowledge when learning new concepts in science and maths

-The EEF has published a literature review.
-It examines the impact of interventions that are, or claim to be, based on neuroscience.
+The EEF's literature review examines the impact of interventions that are, or claim to be, based on neuroscience.

 - Read our Think blog for insights from expert columnists on the field of neuroscience and beyond.